Anti-Raid/splashtail/data/docs/guide/templating.md

 ### Base filters

 - The ``bettertitle`` filter provides a potentially better title-ing filter than the ``title`` filter pre-provided by Tera
+- The ``merge`` filter merges two objects together with the second object being defined by ``with``.
+The second object overwrites the first one in the event of a conflict

 ## Situational Functions and Filters